Dwijad/Bitnami-Kafka-Helm-Chart/README.md

 ### SSL

-Create SSL certificates if the broker is intended to listen on SSL.
-This [shell script](https://github.com/Dwijad/Bitnami-Kafka-Helm-Chart/blob/main/certs/generate_ssl_cert.sh) along with other configuration files will automate the process of creating SSL certs.
+Create `SSL` certificates if the broker is intended to listen on `SSL`.
+This [shell script](https://github.com/Dwijad/Bitnami-Kafka-Helm-Chart/blob/main/certs/generate_ssl_cert.sh) along with other configuration files will automate the process of creating `SSL` certs.

     $ mkdir -p kafka/certs && cd kafka/certs
     $ Get/Place generate_ssl_cert.sh, broker-{n}.conf in kafka/certs

-Edit `broker-{n}.conf` files to reflect the release name in DNS of each broker where n is the broker number.
+Edit `broker-{n}.conf` files to reflect the release name in `DNS` of each broker where 'n' is the broker number.

     ...
     ...